electron244/To-Do-App/README.md

 # To-Do App

 This is a simple To-Do application built using React.
-The app allows users to manage their tasks by adding, marking as completed, editing, and deleting tasks.
+The app allows users to manage their tasks by adding, marking as completed, and deleting tasks.

 Features
   -Add Tasks: Quickly add new tasks to your to-do list.